 |permissionScheme||permissionHolder||permission, holder.assignee, holder.group, holder.groupField, holder.projectLead, holder.projectRole, holder.reporter, holder.user, holder.userField|

 |issueSecurityScheme||permission||level, permittedTo.assignee, permittedTo.group, permittedTo.groupField, permittedTo.projectLead, permittedTo.projectRole, permittedTo.reporter, permittedTo.user, permittedTo.userField|

 |notificationSchemeType||notificationReceiver||event, receiver.allWatchers, receiver.assignee, receiver.componentLead, receiver.currentUser, receiver.emailAddress, receiver.group, receiver.groupField, receiver.projectLead, receiver.projectRole, receiver.reporter, receiver.user, receiver.userField|

-EXCEPTION: <singularValue> are not guaranteed to be ordered, instead they maintain the order they have in JIRA, as it is relevant in some cases (for example in cascade select custom fields)
+EXCEPTION: <singularValue> is not guaranteed to be ordered, instead, they maintain the order they have in Jira, as it is relevant in some cases (for example in cascade select custom fields)

 |columns (inside a filter)||field|

 EXCEPTION: <field> elements maintain the order they have in Jira, as that order represent the order of columns shown when the filter results are displayed in the issue navigator